The Almanac · Vol IMethodologyOpen-source

 4. This creates one possible "retirement path"

-5. We run 1,000+ paths to build a distribution of outcomes
+5. We run hundreds to thousands of paths to build a distribution of outcomes

-Because we sample entire years together, we preserve the real correlation between stocks, bonds, and inflation.
+Because we sample entire years together, we preserve the real correlation between stocks and bonds.
 When stocks crashed in 2008, bonds rallied.
 That relationship is captured in our simulations.
+Inflation is handled separately using your configured rate.

 Why Not Just Use Average Returns?